-4. Exchange ideas effectively with an audience

-Guiding prompts: Provide an example of how students will demonstrate this effective idea exchange.
-In what ways might an instructor evaluate students on the acquisition of this skill?

-5. Assess the product/presentation, including feedback from readers or listeners

-Guiding prompts: Provide an example of the product/presentation students might produce and assess in this course.
-In what ways might an instructor evaluate students on the acquisition of this skill?

-Discourse Foundational (G01F)

-If Discourse - Foundational (G01F) is checked

-Discourse is the exchange of ideas in writing or speaking, adapted to specific contexts and developed through discovery, analysis, creation, presentation, and evaluation.
-A student who is competent in discourse demonstrates the ability to reason, write, and speak effectively for academic, professional, and public purposes.
-In meeting the Discourse LO, students will demonstrate increasing proficiency over the years.
-All student learning outcomes would be met in all courses, but expectations for proficiency would be heightened for advanced/applied courses.

-Courses in the Discourse Concept will have to meet ALL student learning outcomes.
-As you complete the descriptions, please use examples, particularly to explain discipline-specific vocabulary.

-Credit hours: 9 credits--6 foundational + 3 advanced/applied writing and/or speaking courses.

-1. Discover and comprehend information from a variety of written, oral, and visual sources
+4. Exchange ideas effectiv rely with an audience Guiding prompt exchange.
+In wh es: Provide an example of how students will demonstrate this effective idea nat ways might an instructor evaluate students on the acquisition of this skill? es: Provide an example of the product/presentation students might produce and curse.
+In what ways might an instructor evaluate students on the acquisition of this Discourse Foundation If Discourse - Foundation nal (G01F) is checked through discovery, analysidiscourse demonstrates in public purposes.
+In meet e of ideas in writing or speaking, adapted to specific contexts and developed sis, creation, presentation, and evaluation.
+A student who is competent in the ability to reason, write, and speak effectively for academic, professional, and ting the Discourse LO, students will demonstrate increasing proficiency over the goutcomes would be met in all courses, but expectations for proficiency would ced/applied courses.
+Concept will have to meet ALL student learning outcomes.
+As you complete the examples, particularly to explain discipline-specific vocabulary.
+Credit hours: 9 credits6 foundational + 3 advanced/applied writing and/or speaking courses.
+1. Discover and comprehe end information from a variety of written, oral, and visual sources • z.
+Analy ze and evaluate the content and intent of information from diverse sources (2)